retaildevcrews/azure-content-understanding-sample-client/README.md

 - The application looks for the `ai-services-key` secret by default
 - No hardcoded credentials in source code

-Note: in some environments Key Vault access may be restricted by network rules.
+**Note**: Key Vault access may be restricted by network rules.
 For local development you can set the API key via environment variables or `appsettings.Development.json` if preferred.

 ## Documentation